 - Confirming that they’re able to take on the tasks you need to do (even simple administrative tasks).

 - Following up with their references.

 - Doing a research to see if anything comes up about their background.

 - Possibly initiating a trial period.

-If we look at the experience you’d get with Virtual Assistant companies, all of those tasks that go into the hiring process are taken care of by the company.
+If we look at the experience you’d get with a Virtual Assistant Company, all of those tasks that go into the hiring process are taken care of by the company.
 Background checks can be tedious and time-consuming so again, with these done for you, your time can be spent elsewhere.